 Combining all the data together, individuals, companies and most importantly NSA can easily figure it out as Who you are?, Where you are?, Who do you talk to?, What do you like?, and What you do mostly?

-To keep your Xbox One Privacy safe and secure from all these Kinect threats, mask your Metadata.
+To complete your Xbox privacy and to be secure from all these Kinect threats, mask your Metadata.

 Three Tips to Fix Your Xbox One Privacy